sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Use PostScript fonts by default
+Short desc    : Use PostScript fonts by default
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : A small package that makes LaTeX default to 'standard'
+Descript     : A small package that makes LaTeX default to 'standard'
              : PostScript fonts.
 It is basically a merger of the times and the
              : (obsolete) mathptm packages from the psnfss suite.
 You must
              : have installed standard LaTeX and the psnfss PostScript fonts